dsi-modchip/guide/README.md

 ## Why would I **not** want this?

-* One the pre-existing exploits (Memory Pit, Stylehax, Flipnote Lenny, Unlaunch) or a flashcart suit all your needs.
+* One of the pre-existing exploits (Memory Pit, Stylehax, Flipnote Lenny, Unlaunch) or a flashcart suit all your needs.
 * You don't want to hardmod your DSi.
 * You can't solder --- hardmodding your DSi means you will have to solder.